[ Printer Friendly Version ] [ Report Abuse ]

 The pub was grimy and smokey, exactly as Isobel had pictured.
 A motley group of warlocks played cards off in a corner, among them the Hogwarts groundskeeper.
 Isobel and the twins stepped hastily out of his eye line.
 He was drunk, roaring with laughter and ruddy faced, but likely to notice their uniforms if they lingered in his sight.

-“I don’t serve students,” barked the ancient barkeeper when they approached him.
+“I don’t serve students,” the ancient barkeeper barked as the approached.

-“Oh, we’re not students,” George calmly replied, their uniforms ever conspicuous.
+“Oh, we’re not students,” George said, their uniforms ever conspicuous.

 “Yeah, we’ve just come from a fancy-dress party,” Fred invented wildly.

-“Three shots of Bilshen’s,” Isobel instructed, dropping a purse of gold onto the bar.
-“I need to rinse my mouth.”
+“Three shots of Bilshen’s.”
+Isobel dropped a purse of gold onto the bar.

 The twins began to splutter in protest at the exorbitant bribe, but Isobel fished out the coins without hesitation.
 Their shots poured, Isobel threw down a few knuts and a sickle as well.